 Our actual costs were somewhat better than we’d estimated, at €1,671 per person (€3,343 combined).

 By a good margin, this was not the cheapest trip we’ve made to South East Asia.
-However, considering all that was included we were very happy with the results, and would definately return.
+However, considering all that was included we were very happy with the results, and would definitely return.

-If you enjoyed Malaysia & Borneo Highlights, you may also like:
+If you enjoyed Malaysia & Borneo Highlights, check out our East Malaysia & Borneo adventures.
+You may also like: